-In order to address common barriers listed in table \ref{tab:blockers} in a scalable way we involve:
+The AI for Scientific Research (AIfSR) group is composed of bachelor's and master's students from NYU.
+The whole group is divided into small student teams (usually 3-4 students), with each of them operating as a small consulting company for a collaborating lab (Fig. \ref{fig:structure}).
+We involve:

-\begin{itemize} \item Students who study ML/AI, who had previous experience with the research process in science, and those who have had experience leading others. \item Students who went through the AIfSR program graduated but still would like to participate - groups' advisors. \item Research labs in natural sciences often have unique datasets, but don't have specialists to apply AI to them. \item VIP program administration at university helping with outreach, enrollment process, and other related tasks. \item Faculty member, serving as a facilitator of the group's operations. \item Mentors who have industry experience in AI, and are interested in helping/mentoring a team (or teams) of students.
-At present group has one mentor who performs both roles: that of a mentor and of a faculty facilitator. \end{itemize}
+\begin{itemize} \item students who study ML (machine learning)/AI, who have previous experience with the research process in science, and those who have had experience leading others; \item researchers in natural sciences labs, who may have unique datasets but don't have resources (time/expertise) to develop AI; \item VIP program administration at university helping with outreach, enrollment process, and other related tasks; \item faculty member serving as a facilitator of the group's operations; \item mentors who have industry experience in AI and are interested in helping/mentoring a team (or teams) of students.
+At present, the group has one supervisor who performs both roles: that of a mentor and of a faculty facilitator. \end{itemize}